-Landmark Heritage Trust is a non-profit land trust serving central Maine in the towns of Carmel, Dixmont, Etna, Hermon, Hampden, Monroe, Newburgh, and Winterport.
-Our mission is to protect open space and the area's agricultural, scenic, historical, and recreational resources.
-We encourage conservation of natural resources by fostering environmental awareness through education, and preservation of open space through conservation easements, donations of land, and other resources.
+Mission: Landmark Heritage Trust is a non-profit land trust whose mission is to protect open space and the area's agricultural, scenic, historical, and recreational resources.
+We encourage conservation of natural resources by fostering environmental awareness through education and we preserve open space through conservation easements.

 Your Home: We live in a wonderful area of farmland, forests, rivers, ponds, streams, and open fields with a history of farming, logging, shipbuilding, and outdoor recreation.
 The LHT region has irreplaceable resources providing a qualityof life which should be preserved for our children and theirs.
 Everyone benefits from land conservation through cleaner water, clearer air, continued farming, preserving forests for wildlife habitat, and having public access to recreational areas.
 LHT offers the opportunity for you to conserve your own special place for the future.

 Contact Us: LHT invites you to come to a meeting to talk with us, share your thoughts and concerns, and discuss options for your property.
 All community members are invited to join Landmark Heritage Trust, and all support is appreciated and helps to shape the future of our towns and the region.
 Our contact information is as follows:

 Dixmont, Maine 04932-0105

 2015 Northern Pond Outing - Saturday August 8th at 10 am